Kos/flippy/README.md

 ## Status

 **Alpha**.
-You mileage may vary, things may and will break or change in future versions.
+You mileage may vary, things may and will break.
+The API can change in future versions.
 I'm gathering feedback, so please try it out, open issues and describe what's broken or missing.